oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

 	$ <copy>sqlplus / as sysdba</copy>
 	```

-	Should you get a message `connected to an idle instance` or `sqlplus: command not found` you need to source the correct environment variables first:
+	Should you get the message `connected to an idle instance` or `sqlplus: command not found` you need to source the correct environment variables first:

 	```bash
 	$ <copy>ORACLE_SID=FREE ORAENV_ASK=NO source oraenv</copy>